 Just as important as how much you’re eating, is what foods you’re eating.
 Some nutrients and foods that have been found to enhance the immune system include:

 Some immune system all-stars that have recently garnered a lot of attention in the scientific community are vegetables from the brassica family, like broccoli, Brussels sprouts, cauliflower, and cabbage.
 According to a new study led by researchers at the University of California, Berkeley, and published online in the Journal of Nutritional Biochemistry, a chemical produced when these vegetables are eaten can stop the growth of cancer cells and boost the production of certain components of the immune system.
 Turns out, Mom was onto something when telling you to each your broccoli!

 2. Exercise Regularly

 According to the President’s Council on Physical Fitness and Sports (PCPFS), data from numerous studies show that regular exercise reduces the number of sick days.
-In three separate studies cited in the June 2001 issue of the PCPFS’ Research Digest, women who engaged in 35-45 minutes of brisk walking, five days a week, for 12-15 weeks experienced a reduced number of sick days compared to the control (sedentary) group.
+In three separate studies, women who engaged in 35-45 minutes of brisk walking, five days a week, for 12-15 weeks experienced a reduced number of sick days compared to the control (sedentary) group.
 Exercise doesn’t have to be strenuous to provide these benefits—in fact moderate exercise may even achieve a better result.
 A study published in Medicine and Science in Sports and Exercise found that upper respiratory infections were more common among athletes during heavy training.
 Whatever you do, listen to your body.
 If you’re under the weather already, take it easy until you feel better.